webrcade/webrcade-docs/docs/feeds/format.md

 This page details the [JSON](https://en.wikipedia.org/wiki/JSON) (JavaScript Object Notation) format of a webЯcade feed along with a fully-formed [concrete example](#complete-example).

 !!! note
-    The dimensions of thumbnail images referenced in the feed must be `400x300` or they will not be displayed.
+    The dimensions of thumbnail images referenced in the feed must be `400x300` or they may not be displayed (a proxy server is used in an attempt to dynamically resize non-conformant images, but is not guaranteed to work).
 This restriction may be removed in the future.

 ## Feed Object